-- (1) Pursuant to the provisions of Article 43 of the Law. which is applied with a replacement of the terms pursuant to the Article 2-9, Paragraph 1 of the Supplementary Provisions, in the calculation of the amount of surplus, the amount of crisis response reserves shall be included in the total amount of capital and reserves. - (2) Pursuant to the Article 2-7 of the Supplementary Provisions, the amount of crisis response reserves may be reduced in the event a deficit is compensated, if the total amount of special reserve becomes zero.
-When the amount of the surplus comes to exceed zero following the reduction of the crisis response reserves, the amount of crisis response reserves must be increased pursuant to the provisions of Article 44, Paragraph 3 of the Law, which is applied with a replacement of the terms pursuant to the Article 2-9, Paragraph 1 of the Supplementary Provisions.
-The increase in the amount of the crisis response reserves shall, pursuant to the Article 2-9, Paragraph 2 of the
+- (1) Pursuant to the provisions of Article 43 of the Law, which is applied with a replacement of the terms pursuant to the Article 2-9, Paragraph 1 of the Supplementary Provisions, in the calculation of the amount of surplus, the amount of crisis response reserves shall be included in the total amount of capital and reserves. - (2) Pursuant to the Article 2-7 of the Supplementary Provisions, the amount of crisis response reserves may

-- Supplementary Provisions, be undertaken prior to the increase in the amount of the special reserve. - (3) Pursuant to the provisions of Article 45 of the Law, which is applied with a replacement of the terms pursuant to the Article 2-8 and 2-9, Paragraph 1 of the Supplementary Provisions, when the Shoko Chukin Bank deems it has sufficiently secured the necessary financial foundation for the smooth implementation of crisis response measures, an amount of money equivalent to all or a portion of the amount of crisis response reserves may, pursuant to a resolution of the general meeting of shareholders, be repaid to the national treasury. - (4) When, supposing the Bank is liquidated, obligations have been repaid and there are residual assets, the amount of crisis response reserves shall be paid to the national treasury pursuant to the provisions of Article 46 of the Law, which are applied with a replacement of the terms pursuant to the Article 2-9, Paragraph 1 of the Supplementary Provisions, and the Article2-9, Paragraph 3 of the Supplementary Provisions.
+- be reduced in the event a deficit is compensated, if the total amount of special reserve becomes zero.
+When the amount of the surplus comes to exceed zero following the reduction of the crisis response reserves. the amount of crisis response reserves must be increased pursuant to the provisions of Article 44, Paragraph 3 of the Law, which is applied with a replacement of the terms pursuant to the Article 2-9, Paragraph 1 of the Supplementary Provisions.
+The increase in the amount of the crisis response reserves shall, pursuant to the Article 2-9, Paragraph 2 of the Supplementary Provisions, be undertaken prior to the increase in the amount of the special reserve. - (3) Pursuant to the provisions of Article 45 of the Law, which is applied with a replacement of the terms pursuant to the Article 2-8 and 2-9, Paragraph 1 of the Supplementary Provisions, when the Bank deems it has sufficiently secured the necessary financial foundation for the smooth implementation of crisis response operations, an amount of money equivalent to all or a portion of the amount of crisis response reserves may, pursuant to a resolution of the general meeting of shareholders, be repaid to the national treasury. - (4) When, supposing the Bank is liquidated, obligations have been repaid and there are residual assets, the amount of crisis response reserves shall be paid to the national treasury pursuant to the provisions of Article 46 of the Law, which are applied with a replacement of the terms pursuant to the Article 2-9, Paragraph 1 of the Supplementary Provisions, and the Article 2-9, Paragraph 3 of the Supplementary Provisions. - 3.
+Adoption of Revised Implementation Guidance on Recoverability of Deferred Tax Assets The Bank adopted "Revised Implementation Guidance on Recoverability of Deferred Tax Assets (ASBJ Guidance No. 26, March 28, 2016) from the current fiscal period. - 4.
+Misconduct in confirming the requirements for crisis response operations As a result of the investigations by the third-party committees on the matter of "Misconduct in confirming the requirements for crisis response operations," there was a total of 901 cases of "accounts in which misconduct was identified" and "accounts that are unable to dispel doubts of misconduct," with outstanding loan of ¥17,621 million (as of February 28, 2017).
+Of these, the Bank identified 423 cases of "accounts that do not meet the requirements for crisis-response operations," with outstanding loan of ¥8,616 million.
+The Bank is required to promptly refund interest subsidies and compensation to Japan Finance Corporation.
+The expected losses are ¥230 million, including the increase in reserve for possible loan losses due to the cancellation of guaranty insurance agreements.